Euro zone agrees to lend Spain up to 100 billion euros

 IMF Managing Director Christine Lagarde said the euro zone's plan was consistent with the IMF's estimate of the capital needs of Spain's banks and should provide "assurance that the financing needs of Spain's banking system will be fully met."

-Sources involved in the talks said there had also been pressure applied on Madrid to make a precise request right away, but Spain had resisted.
+Sources involved in the talks said there had been pressure on Madrid to make a precise request right away, but Spain had resisted.

 Euro zone policymakers are eager to shore up Spain's position before June 17 elections in Greece which could push Athens closer to a euro zone exit and unleash a wave of contagion.
 Spain's auditors could report back after that date.